 If there are non-shelved files along with shelved files in a pending changelist, you must first revert the non-shelved files or move them to another changelist.
 You cannot submit shelved files from a task stream.

 To submit shelved files in a pending changelist, context-click the changelist and choose Submit Shelved Files....

+Chapter 3

-Chapter 3 Working with Streams
+Working with Streams

-This chapter discusses how to work with streams using P4VS.
+This chapter explains how to use Helix P4VS with Helix streams.